+Fuel shutoff and tank selection is positioned nearby for easy access.
 Fuel system venting is essential to system operation.
 Blockage of the system will result in decreasing fuel flow and eventual engine fuel starvation and stoppage.
 Venting is accomplished independently from each tank by a vent line leading to a NACA-type vent mounted in an access panel underneath the wing near each wing tip.